Housing and Tenancy Options

 More information on property - building

 This is about knowing who will make change when change is needed by sharing responsibility.
 It is about decisions, such as: setting goals; deciding what is important and planning.
-The practice is that multiple people are involved to help safeguard and progress the best interests and best outcomes
+The practice is that multiple people are involved to help safeguard and progress the best interests and best outcomes for the person.

 More information on governance